By: Susan Dugdale | Last modified: 16-10-2020 | First published: 17-08-2017 |

 And just like we don't fully understand what is involved until we experience it, neither do we know how long it takes, before we can say we're through the most intense period of it.

-That's why talking with someone who fully understands, and is professionally trained can be very useful.
+That's why talking with someone who fully understands, and is professionally trained can be very useful and reassuring.